PRP Treatment for Hair loss

 PRP does not pose any danger of allergy, hypersensitivity, or foreign-body reaction and it is a safe choice for many patients.

 Prognosis is generally good, but it varies from person to person.
-Most of the clinics practicing this therapy have reported almost 80% success rate.
+Most of the clinics practicing this therapy have reported an almost 80% success rate.